Best Mutual Fund for Beginners with Low Risk in India (2026 Guide)

 2️⃣ Balanced Advantage Funds

-These funds automatically adjust between equity and debt based on market conditions.
+Balanced advantage funds automatically adjust their investment between equity and debt depending on market conditions.

 Expected Returns: